TheNathanSpace/FL-Studio-Key-Mapper/README.md

 ### (for the Novation Launchkey Mini MK3 in FL Studio)

-These scripts for FL Studio basically implement some of the Scale Mode functionality from the full-sized Launchkey controllers.
+These scripts for FL Studio basically implement lots of the Scale Mode functionality from the full-sized Launchkey controllers.

 Problem: I don't know piano.
 But, I don't want to write all of my songs in the key of C.